iotapizza/iota-wiki/guide/wallet/official-gui/download-installation.md

 <!-- SUBTITLE: Guide for the official IOTA (GUI) wallet -->

 # Download
-The IOTA GUI wallet is available for download on GitHub.
+The official IOTA GUI wallet is available for download on GitHub.
 You will always find the latest release at the top of the following download page.

 > **Download page:** [https://github.com/iotaledger/wallet/releases](https://github.com/iotaledger/wallet/releases)